dolbo1/grub-theming/README.md

 Once you've confirmed that it does, move the **entire folder** into `/boot/grub/themes`.

+This can me done with either the `mv` (move) or the `cp` (copy) commands, whichever you prefer.

+To use `mv`, run:

+    # sudo mv FolderName/ /boot/grub/themes/

+To use 'cp', run:

+    # sudo cp -r FolderName/ /boot/grub/themes/

+- `sudo` must be used due to the end directory being a root directory.
+- `/` at the ends are not strictly necessary, but are recommended to ensure you are working with a folder, not an individual file.
+- `-r` stands for "recursively," and is used indicate that you wish to copy a folder, not a file.
+This is required for the `cp` command.

 ### Tell GRUB to use the theme

 Then you'll have to modify GRUB's config file.
 I'll use `nano` as the text editor in this example.
 Run: